 Cleaning out my archives has meant I have read over some of my better pieces.
 One of my favourites was the Worst Financial Advice Given, which I told at a meeting of the N.C.F.B.A. (the National Capital Financial Bloggers Association).

 This advice led to a dear friend buying a timeshare condominium in Orlando.
 I stand by my statement that this was the most hideous financial advice I have ever given.

 Over the years, I have had folks ask me about many different topics, including:

 - Should I buy Nortel? (in 1997, 2001, and 2005 that seemed to be the only question I was asked), I said,Â I don’t know.
 I hope you didn’t buy it.

 - When Google was about to go IPO, folks asked me should they buy into that stock?
 I said, I don’t know.

 - Is it a good time to try to break my Mortgage and renegotiate (when rates were at 12% and when they were down at 4%), I said, I don’t know.

-Do I really not know?
-Am I really that unsophisticated?
+Do I not know?
+Am I that unsophisticated?
 I don’t know!
-However, I do remember giving a dear friend some incredibly bad advice so I choose (for one of the rate times in my life) to keep my big trap shut!
-OK, I must admit for stupid questions I do wade in (i.e. Should I use Pay Day Loan services, NO, NO, NO!), but I only dare to give advice in extreme cases.
+However, I remember giving a dear friend some horrible advice, so I chose (for one of the rare times in my life) to keep my big trap shut!
+OK, I must admit I do wade in (i.e. Should I use Pay Day Loan services, NO, NO, NO!), but I only dare to advise in extreme cases.

 Will I give financial advice to my kids?
-I have in the past when they have asked, but I have also couched a lot of that advice, saying they should be careful with any advice (even from their Dad).
+I have when they have asked in the past, but I have also couched a lot of that advice, saying they should be careful with any advice (even from their Dad).

-Anybody else out there have a similar story?
-For those who keep inundating me with requests to Guest Post, these are the kind of stories I am interested in (i.e. personal stories of success or failure).
+Does anybody else out there have a similar story?
+For those who keep inundating me with requests to Guest Post, these are the stories I am interested in (i.e. personal stories of success or failure).